Julien Neaves – Editor

 The darkest entry in the franchise, it features some brutal Terminator murders and a bleak tone.
 The action is thrilling, especially the police station assault and the final battle.
 It is iconic in every way and entertaining throughout while addressing deeper themes of fate, hope and humanity.
 Cameron would have to come really good to top this one.

 #1 Terminator 2: Judgment Day

 Pick a scene.
 Any scene.
 The rescue of John from the mall and the truck/motorcycle chase?
 The rescue of Sarah from the mental institution?
 Sarah trying to kill Miles Dyson?
 The assault on Cyberdyne?
-The T800 firing the gattling gun at the police?
+The T-800 firing the gattling gun at the police?
 The epic final battle?
-The T800’s final sacrifice?
+The T-800’s final sacrifice?
 It is all 12 Flavours of Awesome Sauce!
-T2 is easily one of the best sci fi action films of all time and one of greatest all time action films of any genre.
-If the 2019 Terminator reboot is even close to the quality of this movie masterpiece then Cameron would have done the franchise justice.
+T2 is easily one of the best Sci Fi action films of all time and one of the greatest all-time action films of any genre.

 So if you enjoyed this list how about a share?
 It will be greatly appreciated.
 For my ranking of all the Alien franchise movies you can click here.
 Hasta la vista baby!